drag94/Miscellaneous/README.md

 # Miscellaneous
-In this repository, i upload stand alone scripts
+In this repository, i upload stand alone scripts (small works not included in projects)